djangle/pdf-binder/README.md

 Currently working on making the parsing of the documents more dynamic.

 ## Installation
-I need to learn about deployment.
+I need to learn about deployment!

 ```bash
 /dist/curry/curry.exe